aarpon/hrm_docs/docs/admin/script_install_hrm_files.rst

 =============

 The different versions are fetched directly from GitHub.
 You can choose the one you want to install.
-Master will normally be hidden unless ‘--rolling=true’ is specified as a command line argument.
+Master will normally be hidden unless `--rolling=true` is specified as a command line argument.
 Normally, you would want a known starting point (a version point), unless some rolling fixes need installing.
 Should you choose to install from a zip file, the option is also given in the menu: